List of Fables characters: Kevin Thorn

 Kevin Thorn is a former New York City journalist who has the ability to see behind the illusions cast by Fabletown magic-users.
-After the Battle of Fabletown, the anchorman on the news show Thorn worked for reported an out-of-control block party, a building fire and a gang fight in the Upper West Side; minutes later, the details were fading from everyone's head but Kevin's.
+After the Battle of Fabletown, the anchorman on the news show Thorn worked for reported an out-of-control block party, a building fire and a gang fight on the Upper West Side; minutes later, the details were fading from everyone's head but Kevin's.
 After reporting this to his boss, he was fired for "going all X-Files".
-Kevin has now dedicated himself to discovering what exactly is going on in the Upper West Side.
+Kevin has now dedicated himself to discovering what exactly is going on on the Upper West Side.
 He is leaving a complete paper trail in case of his sudden death (which he now considers to be a strong possibility).
-During the Sons of Empire story-arc, it is revealed that Kevin is acting as a superintendent at a house three blocks away from Fabletown.
+During the Sons of Empire story arc, it is revealed that Kevin is acting as a superintendent at a house three blocks away from Fabletown.
 This house is also now occupied by Hansel and his staff, though Kevin seems unaware of their true identities.
 In Kevin's free time (when not spying on Fabletown residents), he is writing a book describing what it is he has discovered of the Fables.
 He has been keeping an eye on them for long enough now to be familiar with many of the regulars and has noticed the disappearance of several - Bigby Wolf, Snow White, Boy Blue and so forth - linked with references to "The Farm".
 He has come to the conclusion that "the Farm" is actually a euphemism for execution, giving him the mistaken impression that the Fables willingly kill their own without reservation.
 He is aware that Tommy Sharp was also investigating Fabletown and was subsequently murdered, which has only served to heighten his misgiving about the Fables.